 No person shall collect, pick up or cause to be removed any solid waste or recycling material which has been placed at the point of collection for a residential unit unless authorized by the city of Davenport.
 (Ord.
 96-193 § 6).

-It shall be required of every person in possession, charge or control of any place in or from which solid waste is accumulated or produced to provide and at all times to keep in a suitable place readily accessible to the city collection crews or private collective agencies, adequate and suitable refuse containers, as described herein, capable of holding all such waste materials which would ordinarily accumulate between the times of successive collections.
+It shall be required of every person in possession, charge or control of any place in or from which solid waste is accumulated or produced to provide and at all times to keep in a suitable place that does not otherwise violate federal, state or local law, adequate and city approved solid waste containers, as described herein, capable of holding all such waste materials which would ordinarily accumulate between the times of successive collections.
 Container lids must remain closed at all times except during deposit or collection of solid waste.
-The department of public works and the health department are designated as the agencies to determine the quantity and location of said refuse containers and to determine whether said refuse containers, and commercial containers, are serviceable.
+The public works department, neighborhood services department, or the health department determine the type, size, quantity, frequency of collection and location of said solid waste containers and determine whether said solid waste containers, and commercial containers, are serviceable.
 (Ord.
+2018-442: Ord.
 2008-278: Ord.
 96-193 § 7: Ord.
 82-205 § 5).